zrachlin/MSKchat/README.md

 - Notifications
 - Delete channels and messages (if you are a member and the messages are your own)
 - Admin capability
-- Emoji support :frown -> :smile
+- Emoji support :disappointed: -> :smiley:
 - File/image upload support